Books, CDs, DVDs, digital books

 - Some course reserves are available online and can be accessed using the Archway catalog.
 Choose “Course Reserves”, click “Professor” and enter your instructor’s name.
 You will see the instructor and class listed if they have online reserves.
 Click on the class, click on the title of the reading and click on the web access link.
-Some course reserves require login of your student ID followed by ec.
+Some course reserves require login of your enter your name and student ID # followed by ec.

-Yes the Library has over 1,600 feature film and documentary DVDs or Blu-rays and over 1,200 music CDs available for check out.
-DVDs, Blu-rays and CDs check out for 10 days, with a maximum of 4 audio/visual items total.
+Yes, the Library has over 2,200 feature film and documentary DVDs or Blu-rays and over 1,200 music CDs available for check out.
+DVDs, Blu-rays, and CDs check out for 10 days, with a maximum of 4 audio/visual items total.
 You can search for DVDs using the Video Subject List and select Feature Films and you can search for CDs by Artist (author) or Title using the Archway catalog or search by Genre.

-The Library also has a collection of audiobooks on CD.
+The Library’s collection of over 500 audiobooks on CD.
 Audiobooks check out for 4 weeks and are shelved by LC call number.
 Adult audiobooks are held behind the Library Service Desk.
 Children’s and Young Adult audiobooks are shelved with their books by authors last name.

 Computers and printers

-Yes the Library has wifi available to current, student, staff or faculty with an eCentral account.
-Wireless printing is not available.
+Yes, the Library has WiFi available to current students, staff, or faculty with an eCentral account.
+Wireless printing is available on select printers.

 - Do you have a computer I can use?

 The Library has many computer options.
 There are 23 computers in our Quiet Zone near the back of the library and 4 near the Library Service Desk.
-These four are reserved for academic student use only, such as research, typing papers, Moodle.
+Computers are on a first come first serve basis..

 The printer is defaulted to print duplex pages (back to back) If you need to print only on the front side you can change the settings on your computer prior to printing.

-The Buescher Hall Cashier sells print cards in various increments from 8 a.m.–6 p.m., Monday–Thursday, and 8 a.m.–2 p.m. on Friday.
-The Library Service Desk sells print cards when the cashier is closed and can only accept cash.
-Increments vary from 20 prints for $1.00 up to 500 prints for $20.00.
+The Buescher Hall Cashier can add funds to your print account in various increments from 8 a.m.–6 p.m., Monday–Thursday, and 8 a.m.–2 p.m. on Friday.
+The Library Service Desk can add funds when the cashier is closed and can only accept cash.

 - Where is the photocopier and how much does it cost?